Skip to contents

 The collapse() stage includes an additional argument (.expand) that, when set to TRUE, shows all the APIs called to construct the user-requested query.
 This is especially useful for debugging.

-Under the hood, the different query-building verbs amend our object to a new class:
+Under the hood, the different query-building verbs each amend the supplied object to a new class:

 • collapse() returns class query, which is a list containing a type slot and one or more urls